helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 ## What is SSH?

 SSH is a communication protocol standing for Secure Shell.
 It is a way that lets you do anything on a remote computer.
-The traffic travelling back and forth is encrypted.
+The traffic travelling back and forth between your local computer and the remote computer is encrypted.
 It is most oftenly used in terminal or command line.
+In the case of this tutorial, your computer/laptop is your local computer and GitHub is the remote computer that you're trying to access.

-When you're using SSH, you'll in an SSH client for you to remote into another computer.
+When you're using SSH, you'll need an SSH client on your local computer to remote into another computer (GitHub).
 The computer you're trying to remote into needs to have a SSHD running on it.
-SSHD is an OpenSSH server that listens to incomming conenctions using SSH protocols and acts as server for the protcol.
+SSHD is an OpenSSH server that listens to incoming conenctions using SSH protocols and acts as server for the protcol.

-On the SSH client, a ssh private and public key is created.
+Using the SSH client on your computer, you'll need to create pair of SSH keys that will have a private and public key.
 The private SSH key will be added to the ssh-agent on your local computer.
-The public key is added to SSHD server of where you want to SSH into.
+The public key is added to SSHD server (GitHub) of where you want to SSH into.

 ## How to use SSH with Github?

 If you want to utilize SSH with Github you'll need to setup a couple things.

 Your computer will be the SSH client.
-Github will be the SSHD server of where you're trying toThis is where you'll be creating the private and public SSH keys.
+Github will be the SSHD server of where you're trying to remote access. into.
+This is where you'll be creating the private and public SSH keys.

 >**Should I create a new key if I already have one on my computer already?**
 >